Denmark payroll and benefits guide

 Employment Considerations

 Written contracts are mandatory in Denmark.
-Labor organizations are fairly active in Denmark, and so many employee salaries will be determined by collective bargaining.
-The official working week in Denmark is 37.5 hours, spread across Monday to Friday, and regularly working late hours is uncommon as Danes generally value family time and work-life balance.
+The influence of collective bargaining is strong, and many agreements regarding pay, hours and working conditions are determined by mutual agreement.
+The official working week in Denmark is 37 hours, spread across Monday to Friday, and regularly working late hours is uncommon as Danes generally value family time and work-life balance.

 Probation periods are variable, depending on the employment agreement, and in some cases collective bargaining.
 Generally speaking, they run for a maximum of three months.
 For fixed-term contracts, there is a hard limit of 25% of the total length of the contract.